DDBSydney/ddbsydney.github.io/README.md

 The current round-time for an update is about five minutes.

+## Deployment
+- It is not enough that this ridiculous build process for a simple brochure site must be adhered to in precise order and execution.
+One must also the FTP it onto the production environment like a pleb.
+- This will require to then pull Master and upload the /sydney and the /assets and the index.html file on to the FTP server located at:
+    - ftp://tddbsydney@<LOOK ME UP>ftp3.ftptoyoursite.com/www.ddb.com.au/web/content
+- <SARCASM>Thank you Pradeep.</SARCASM>

 ## Connfiguring Redirects on Production

 - Add (or) modify redirects written in the .htaccess file and copy it over to the production server.